Noroff-FEU-Assignments/project-exam-2-Cathrinesj/README.md

 It is a try and fail mission..
 Atleast there is only two options.

 I struggled the most with hooks, and figuring out how to use them correctly.
 Defenitily something I will work more on.
 Delete button finally worked, and when I understood that, it made it easier to set up put request.Also the put requests in itself gave me something to dwell about, until I realised I needed to send an empty body.
 Conditional rendering did give me some grey hair, espesiallyt since I could not solve how to set up the correct follow/unfollow button.

+I have mostly followed design and styleguide, but with some adjustments as it is (atleast for me) easier to see what works when the site is actually up and running.
+The buttons are the one were it is not a conscience choice, I just could not make them work the way I wanted.
+They are still functional and present though.

+Besides styling with react-bootstrap, I have only used css, one file.
+I do realize that in the long run it might not be the most user friendly, but currently it is so small that splitting it up seemes unneccesary.

+Live site has been tested with w3c markup, color oracle and siteimprove, no major concerns about user experience/user friendliness (besides known issues mentioned above).

 ## Features to come